Share this post on:

 • Fours and Sixes can have very similar outward styles.

-• Both Fours and Sixes are intuitive and skilled at reading others—Sixes because they protect themselves from threats by looking to see other people’s intentions, and Fours because they are emotionally intuitive and empathic—and these traits help them form supportive relationships.
+• Both Fours and Sixes are intuitive and skilled at reading others.
+Sixes protect themselves from threats by observing other people’s intentions, and Fours are emotionally intuitive and empathic.
+These traits help them form supportive relationships.

 • Fours and Sixes can challenge authorities and the established way of doing tasks and projects.